 You won't go hungry in Richmond, whether it's from packing in the pies at the footy, brunching in a cosy cafe, fine dining in a hatted restaurant, Vietnamese treats or pizza slices after a gig.

-Tip your hat to The Age Good Food Guide champions adding fine culinary pedigree to the local dining scene: Mister Jennings and Anchovy on Bridge Road; Union Dining and Noir on Swan Street, and Burnley Street stalwart The Grand.
+Tip your hat to the Good Food Guide champions adding fine culinary pedigree to the local dining scene: Anchovy on Bridge Road and Noir on Swan Street.

 Dreaming of sushi?
 Do Jiro proud and immerse yourself in an okamase experience at three-hatted Minamishima.

 Flirt with the south side of the river at Baby Pizza and Kong on Church Street.
-The Mexican vibe can be found at Chingon and Fonda.
-Embrace the hustle and bustle of the fast, fresh and exceptional Vietnamese food on Victoria Street, Melbourne's Little Saigon.
+Head to Swan Street for ethical eats at Feast of Merit, and modern takes on Mexican and Vietnamese at Fonda and Hanoi Hannah New Quarter, respectively.
+Embrace the hustle and bustle of traditional, fast and exceptional Vietnamese food on Victoria Street, Melbourne's Little Saigon.

 Typically 'Melbourne' cafes like Pillar of Salt, Touchwood, Reunion and Co. and Friends of Mine ensure you're never far from a decent coffee.

 A drink with mates in Richmond goes down better to the sounds of live music.
 Queue around the, er, corner to see international buzz bands, local stalwarts or heavyweights having an intimate moment at the Corner Hotel.

 Church Street is the place to go for designer furniture and objets d'art.
 Clear your calendar for time to stroll the galleries on Albert Street.
 Come in May for the open day, with talks and exhibitions and entertainment.